SuperMarcus/NineAnimator/docs/runtime.md

 ## Runtime Configurations

+>
+> Note: Runtime configurations are designed for developing, testing, and debugging purposes.
+You shouldn't
+> need to change anything mentioned in this page in order for NineAnimator to run.
+>

 It's possible to tweak some of NineAnimator's behaviors through changing environment variables.
 This is particularly useful for unit testing and debugging purposes.